David Beckham's knee injury leaves Real Madrid without the player who keyed the 3-2 first-leg win over Bayern Munich in the Champions League.

 When they've met in the knockout stage, however, Real has always come out on top.

-Van Bommel celebrated his goal in Madrid two minutes before the end of the match with a rude gesture that led UEFA to give him a fine and a suspended ban, the AP reports.
+Van Bommel celebrated his goal in Madrid two minutes before the end of the match with a rude gesture that led UEFA to give him a fine and a suspended ban.

 "It happened, OK, now it's behind.
 All that counts is the match on Wednesday," the Dutchman said.

-"We have raised our game recently, we are having fun again," van Bommel said, adding that the firing of coach Felix Magath and the return of Hitzfeld was decisive.
+"We have raised our game recently, we are having fun again," van Bommel said, adding that the firing of coach Felix Magath and the return of Hitzfeld was decisive, reports AP.

 Central defender Lucio (toe) and midfielder Hasan Salihamidzic (knee) are both questionable for Wednesday's game.